-host is the IP address or name of the machine where Connector Framework Server is installed.

-port is the Connector Framework Server ACI port.
+host is the IP address or name of the machine where Connector Framework Server is installed. port is the Connector Framework Server ACI port.
 The ACI port is specified by the Port parameter in the [Server] section of the Connector Framework Server configuration file.
-For more information about the Port parameter, see the Connector Framework Server action is the name of the action you want to run.
+For more information about the Port parameter, see the Connector Framework Server Reference . action is the name of the action you want to run. parameters are the required and optional parameters for the action.